-Novelist Ernest J. Gaines Dies at Age 86
+Novelist Ernest J. Gaines Dies At Age 86

 Fighting Illiteracy with 'A Lesson Before Dying'

-Less than ten years later, in 1971, he published the novel that brought him attention, The Autobiography of Miss Jane Pittman.
+Less than 10 years later, in 1971, he published the novel that brought him attention, The Autobiography of Miss Jane Pittman.
 It told the story of a black woman born as a slave who lives long enough to witness the civil rights era.
 It was later adapted for a television movie in 1974 starring Cicely Tyson and won nine Emmy Awards.

 Gaines would later say that the fictional Jane Pittman was modeled after his disabled great-aunt, Augustine Jefferson, who could not walk, but was strong enough to raise a family.